frigtear/frigtear/README.md

 - 👋 Hi, I’m @frigtear
 - Freshman at the University of Iowa
-- I want building interesting stuff
+- I like to code

-First project coming soon

 rsonnenschein@uiowa.edu